 If you’ve tried all of the above and still experience a slow-loading website or a lot of down-time, then it’s time you move your whole website to a different place.
 Different hosts take different time to process PHP files and MySQL queries.

-ThematoSoup is currently being powered by Media Temple and I must say we’re pretty satisfied with their service and their customer support is just amazing.
+ThematoSoup is currently being powered by Namecheap and I must say we’re pretty satisfied with their service and their customer support is just amazing.

 Speed of your WordPress is highly appreciated by both search engines and people as you’re making your website more usable and more crawlable.
 You can also increase speed using .htaccess and using CDNs or content delivery networks.